sherzodcode/diary-API/readme.txt

 Todya's goal is same with yesterday's, i need to fix prisma problem.
 I fixed prisma problem.
 Alhamdulillah.
 Now i have another problem haha, it's even worse.
-FRONTEND
+FRONTEND Ok , i fixed that problem too.
+But i have another bug again.
+This time with routes.
+I dunno should i fix that bug today.
+Probably yes.

 ////////